Placeholder-Software/Dissonance/docs/Tutorials/Custom-Position-Tracking.md

 }
 ```

-If you wanted to represent a slightly different location (e.g. your player is made of multiple objects, one of which represents the head) then you would need to change the implementation of the properties slightly:
+If you want to represent a slightly different location (e.g. your player is made of multiple objects, one of which represents the head) then you would need to change the implementation of the properties slightly:

 ```csharp
 private MonoBehaviour _head;